Published on: 20 Nov 2020 17:03

 We must all work together in order to try to prevent the spread of coronavirus and protect our family, friends and communities.

-From Thursday 9th July, our staff and contractors will resume the cleaning of all blocks weekly.
+From Thursday 9th July, our staff and contractors resumed the cleaning of all blocks weekly.
 The sanitisation of all common touch points such as lifts and door entry systems will continue daily.

 Our staff/contractors will do all they can to ensure that blocks remain as hygienic as possible without compromising their health and safety or the health and safety of residents.
 We would respectfully ask that you minimise contact with our staff/contractors whilst they are on site carrying out this work.
 To keep both you and our staff/contractors safe, please stand at least two metres away from them where you can.